mech/Notes/JavaScript/React/states.md

 The performance cost model of React is very simple to understand: every `setState` re-renders the whole sub-tree.
 If you want to squeeze out performance, call `setState` as low as possible and use `shouldComponentUpdate` to prevent re-rendering an large sub-tree.

+## Single Source of Truth

+Parent is always the source of truth for all its children.
+Data pass down, never up.

 ## Props (Immutable)

 Properties are a mechanism for the outside world (users of the component) to configure your component.
 State is your internal data maintenance.
 So if you consider an analogy with object-oriented programming this.props is like all the arguments passed to a class constructor, while this.state is a bag of your private properties.